 Frequently Asked Questions

-If you own a vehicle with non-transferable registration and you decide to sell or dispose of your vehicle, you must contact that state in which the vehicle was last titled so you can apply for a duplicate title.
+If you own a vehicle with non-transferable registration and you decide to sell or dispose of your vehicle, you must contact that state in which the vehicle was last titled so you can apply for a replacement title.

-If the state in which the vehicle was last titled is unable to issue a duplicate title, a Motor Vehicle Ownership Surety Bond (REG 5057) may be required.
+If the state in which the vehicle was last titled is unable to issue a replacement title, a Motor Vehicle Ownership Surety Bond (REG 5057) may be required.
 Call 1-800-777-0133 or visit a DMV office for assistance.

 If your name is shown on the non-transferable registration certificate, there is no fee to get a California title on a non-transferable vehicle.
 However, there may be: